lqnoei/Signaloid_templatefor_C/README.md

 #### Expectation Near to the True Data and High Variance
 ![Output of M7](outputs/outputM7.png)

 Similarily, the algorithm gives relatively correct answers when the variance is low, but does not perform well when the variance is high.
 However, comparing with the previous two groups, the results of this group (in case of exponential distribution) are in total lack of accuracy.
-This might be due to the properties of exponential distribution and the method performs on the matrix which is considerated as the expectations of each entry.
+This might be due to the properties of exponential distribution and the method performs on the matrix where each entry is considerated to be the expectation of the input data.